mik-tf/tfcloud-marketplace/frontend/src/docs/cloud-user.md

-# Dashboard User Documentation
+# Cloud User Documentation

-**Dashboard Users** interact with the Fiat-Commercial Dashboards to deploy applications on the ThreeFold Grid.
+**Cloud Users** interact with the ThreeFold Cloud Marketplace to deploy applications on the ThreeFold Grid.

 ## Role and Responsibilities